Limestone University's Compliance with the HEOA Peer-to-Peer File Sharing Policy

-When Limestone College receives a complaint about the IP address assigned to a student’s computer or the college detects a student participating in unauthorized peer‐to‐peer file sharing, we take the following action:
+When Limestone University receives a complaint about the IP address assigned to a student’s computer or The University detects a student participating in unauthorized peer‐to‐peer file sharing, we take the following action:

 a.
 An institutional penalty in the amount of $100 is charged to the violator’s account.